Enclomiphene: Benefits, Side Effects & How It Works

 1. The hypothalamus releases gonadotropin-releasing hormone (GnRH).

-2. GnRH tells the pituitary to secrete luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
+2. GnRH signals the pituitary to secrete luteinizing hormone (LH) and follicle-stimulating hormone (FSH).

-3. LH prompts the testes to make testosterone; FSH supports sperm production.
+3. LH stimulates the testes to produce testosterone; FSH supports sperm production.

 A simplified diagram showing the HPG axis, with the brain at the top, followed by the pituitary gland, and finally the gonads at the bottom, all connected by downward arrows.

-Estrogen normally applies the “brakes” by signaling the pituitary to dial back LH and FSH.
-Enclomiphene binds to pituitary estrogen receptors, blocking that signal.
-The pituitary keeps releasing LH and FSH, which in turn elevates natural testosterone while maintaining sperm output.
+Estrogen normally provides negative feedback by signaling the pituitary to reduce LH and FSH output.
+Enclomiphene binds to pituitary estrogen receptors, blocking that feedback signal.
+The pituitary continues releasing LH and FSH, which in turn elevates endogenous testosterone while maintaining sperm production.

 A clinical review in Therapeutic Advances in Urology details this mechanism and notes consistent rises in both LH and FSH during treatment.

-A phase II trial comparing enclomiphene with transdermal testosterone reported that six weeks of 25 mg/day enclomiphene increased mean total testosterone to 604 ng/dL—comparable to testosterone gel—while preserving LH and FSH.
+A phase II trial comparing enclomiphene with transdermal testosterone reported that six weeks of enclomiphene increased mean total testosterone to 604 ng/dL—comparable to testosterone gel—while preserving LH and FSH levels.
+Dose-response data from the same study showed diminishing returns at higher doses, with the 25 mg group showing only modestly higher testosterone than the 12.5 mg group.

-Because LH and FSH remain active, sperm production is maintained.
+Because LH and FSH remain active, sperm production is maintained during enclomiphene use.
 A 2023 head-to-head study of enclomiphene vs. clomiphene showed a significant rise in total motile sperm count with enclomiphene.

 A person's cupped hands hold a small pile of dark soil with a green plant sprout emerging from it, set against a blurred, warm-toned background.